openfaas/workshop/lab3.md

 http://127.0.0.1:8080/function/hello-openfaas
 ```

-> Pro-tip: if you rename your YAML file to `stack.yml` then you will not need to pass a `-f` flag to any commands.
+> Pro-tip: if you rename your YAML file to `stack.yml` then you need not pass the `-f` flag to any of the commands.

 Functions can be invoked via a `GET` or `POST` method only.